The Postman MCP server supports both streamable HTTP and STDIO. The streamable HTTP server is available at https://mcp.postman.com/

-, and the STDIO server is available in Postman's postman-api-mcp GitHub repository.
+, and the STDIO server is available in Postman's MCP server GitHub repository.
+You can also fork the Postman MCP collection from the Postman Public Workspace.

-Create a .vscode/mcp.json file in your project.
+Create a "mcp.json" file in your project's .vscode

 {